Sample program

 Can VGO operate this program white-label for partners?

 Yes.
-VGO can support partner-safe operation where the overseas agent keeps the client relationship and VGO manages the Vietnam ground layer by agreement.
+The overseas agent keeps the client relationship while VGO manages the Vietnam ground layer by agreement.

 Next step

 Share dates, group size, market, hotel level, pace, budget band, must-see places, and any religious, heritage, food, or mobility requirements.
-We will suggest a cleaner structure before quoting the ground operation.
+We will review the structure before quoting the ground operation.